populse_mia.user_interface.data_browser package¶

 - indexImage(idx)[source]¶

-Update all slider values according to the size of the current image.
+Update the displayed 2D image slice and adjust slider ranges according to the dimensionality of the selected image.

 - Parameters:

-Display the 2D image for the selected index.
+Display the 2D image corresponding to the given index.

 - Parameters: